simplon-lyon/promo3-node-template/README.md

 2. edit the `/` handler and pass the `db` array to the `render` function
 3. edit the template to display the data

+### Render A Function

+We want to add a visit counter to our website.
+To do so:

+1. create a function `counter` wich increment a variable each for each call and return the number of time it has been call
+2. edit the `/` handler and pass the `counter` function to `render`
+3. edit `template/index.html` to call `counter`